denavit/dynamic_examples/README.md

 IMPORTANT NOTES

-- Pages should initially be built fully under "templates," with text either in the template or already in the python side.
-The text can then be moved over once the page is essentially finalized.
+- Pages should initially be built under "templates," with text in the python side.
+The input/header text can then be moved over once the page is functionally and textually finalized

 IMMEDIATE ACTION ITEMS

 - create "base" html file
 - modify ScrewThreadLib to just be functions that can be used, but each value must be calculated individually prior to text generation instead of within text generation
 - Bolt page text
 - bolt page functionality
-- Add calculate button next to dropdown
+- Add calculate button next to dropdown for wide flange page
 - move html to python page text file
-- Edit CSS column widths and create "standard" for CSS

 LONG TERM ACTION ITEMS

 - add hyperlinks to standards
 - implement nav bar on each page

 AESTHETIC ACTION ITEMS

 - make nav bar dropdown, hidden then appear when hovering, etc.
 - make .button look better
+- rearrange inputs and select on bolt page
 - wide flange inputs out of alignment. why?
-- why is there extra space to the right of the buttons on the home page

 NOTES

 - Bolt selection is working.
 Just needs page text.

   - I'd suggest making a comprehensive list of bolts and add them.
 If a student discovers one they need then it can be added to the dropdown.
 I don't see much purpose in allowing custom inputs, partially because I couldn't wrap my head around the logic of how to go about that (granted I may just need more time with it)

 - Can add "onchange='this.form.submit()'" to make page reload upon user input, however it is not smooth and refreshes the page each time.
 Whether there is a way to seamlessly update the page I do not know

   - AJAX looks to be a possibility for this, need to learn more
     - might not be possible because of the use of flask and python but im not sure